SEND Information Report

 The school will set up a meeting to discuss with you in more detail your child’s needs.
 We will listen to any concerns that you and/or your child may have.
 If everyone agrees your child will be placed on the SEN list in school.
 This ensures the SENDco starts the Assess, Plan, Do, Review approach.

 Together we will plan any additional support your child may receive and discuss with you any referrals to outside professionals to support your child’s needs.
-The Inclusion Team will closely monitor your child’s progress and you will be invited into school 3 times each year for reviews.
+The Inclusion Team will closely monitor your child’s progress and you will be invited into school during the year for reviews.
 Your child will be actively encouraged to think about areas of development and how best to develop in these areas in school and at home.
 Support is in place to address needs and any modifications to this support which children feel may be helpful to them.

 Who are the best people to talk to about your child’s difficulties?